Simele massacre: Aftermath

-Because of the massacre, around 6,200 Assyrians left the Nineveh Plains immediately for the neighbouring French Mandate of Syria, and were later joined by 15,000 refugees the following years.
+Because of the massacre, around 6,200 Assyrians left the Nineveh Plains immediately for the neighboring French Mandate of Syria, and were later joined by 15,000 refugees the following years.
 They concentrated in the Jazira region and built a number of villages on the banks of the Khabur River.

-King Faysal, who had recently returned to Iraq from a medical vacation, was under great physical stress during the crisis.
+King Faisal, who had recently returned to Iraq from a medical vacation, was under great physical stress during the crisis.
 His health deteriorated even more during the hot summer days in Baghdad; the British chargé d'affaires described meeting him in his pajamas as he sat in his bed on 15 August, denying that a massacre had been committed in Simele.
-Faysal left Iraq again on 2 September 1933, seeking a cooler climate in London, where he died five days later.
+Faisal left Iraq again on 2 September 1933, seeking a cooler climate in London.
+He died five days later in Bern, Switzerland.

 Mar Shimun, who had been detained since June 1933, was forced into exile along with his extended family, despite initial British reluctance.
 He was flown on an RAF plane to Cyprus on 18 August 1933, and to the United States in 1949, forcing the head of the Assyrian Church of the East to relocate to Chicago, where it remained until 2015.

 In 1948, Shimun met with the representatives of Iraq, Syria and Iran in Washington, subsequently calling upon his followers to "live as loyal citizens wherever they resided in the Middle East" and relinquishing his role as a temporal leader and the nationalistic role of the church.
 This left a power vacuum in Assyrian politics that was filled by the Assyrian Universal Alliance in 1968.

 The seat of the Assyrian Church of the East remained in the United States even during the times of Patriarch Mar Dinkha IV.
 Only with the newly consecrated Patriarch Mar Gewargis III in 2015 did the patriarchal seat of the Assyrian Church of the East return to Iraq relocating in Ankawa in north Iraq.